 Older kids will enjoy this ride and people who like 20km hitouts like me, using the two train lines is a good adventure in itself.
 It certainly wasn’t busy on the three weekdays at 9 am that I have riden it.

-If you like some fog, the Georges river has lots for you if you arrive early
+Notes: If you like some fog, the Georges river has lots for you if you arrive before 8am “in the colder months”

 If you ride 300m west from East Hills Station you will find a great pedestrian bridge over the Georges River to Voyager Point.
 There you will find a small park with a lake and a nice little bike track that loops around half of the suburb.
 There is no thru traffic and the buildings are pretty smart, if you have some energy left, go for a ride around.